mikedonnici/mappcpd-services/cmd/mongr/README.md

 `-b` - include records that were updated up to this many days back, default '1'

-`-c` - collections to sync - 'none' does an auth check, 'all' syncs or 'only' followed by 'name:all' or 'name:id1,id2,id3' to be more specific.
+`-c` - collections to sync - 'none' does an auth check, 'all' syncs or 'only' followed by '[collectioname]' or '[collectioname] id1,id2,id3' to specify list of IDs - note no spaces in this string.

 **Examples**